day8/re-frame-http-fx/README.md

 Look at the `:http` line above.
 This library defines the "effect handler" which implements `:http`.

-It takes an options map.
-Apart from the `:on-success` and `:on-failure` the remaining args are as per the [cljs-ajax api docs](https://github.com/JulianBirch/cljs-ajax)
+The value supplied should be an options map as per [cljs-ajax api docs](https://github.com/JulianBirch/cljs-ajax).
+Except for `:on-success` and `:on-failure`.

 ###Step 3.
 Handlers for :on-success and :on-failure